jyutzler/Bridge-Systems/system.md

 #### Overcaller Rebids
 Overcaller will normally have a weak hand and will pass or make a minimum response.
 With a strong hand or freakier distribution, overcaller will make some other bid.
-### Doubles
-A double is for takeout over a partscore bid (4♦ or lower) and penalty over opening game bids (4♥ or higher).
-However, advancer may pull the double with undisclosed distribution and/or poor defensive values.

-A below-game jump response to a takeout double is invitational (9-12 declarer points).
-To force for one round, responder cuebids opener’s suit.
-This is forcing to game by an unpassed hand.

-Any subsequent bid by doubler shows significant extras and is strongly invitational to game.
-If advancer has jumped, then a new suit or NT bid by doubler is forcing to game.
-### Responsive Doubles
-After an opponent bids at the one level, partner doubles for takeout, and the other opponent and raises, a double by advancer is responsive.
-This allows the original doubler to be declarer and to pick the preferred suit.

-Responsive Doubles are on through 4♦ but off after a preempt.
-### Card-Showing Doubles
-Card-showing doubles are used when there is a general desire to act but no clear direction.
-Partner is asked to "do something intelligent" like bid an unbid four-card suit, rebid a good suit, bid NT, or show secondary support.
-Generally they are for takeout but they may be converted to penalty (like a Negative Double).
 ### Meckwell vs. Strong 1NT
 Meckwwell features multiple ways to show single-suited or 5-4 hands.
    * double: long minor or both majors or 18+ HCP